 - sprinkle lightly with parmesan, thyme and butter and season with salt and pepper lightly

 - alternate potato slice layers from clockwise to counterclockwise on each layer - this step helps to stabilize each cut slice from falling apart

 - keep building layers until you have used all of the potato slices

 - brush top with butter (you may still have a little butter left in the pan)

 - use a plate or saucepan lid that's slightly smaller than the frypan, to push potatoes down

-- cover pan with tin foil and place on a rimmed baking sheet on the middle shelf of the oven
+- lightle spray a sheet of tinfoil with oil and cover pan then place on a baking sheet on the middle shelf of the oven

 - cook for 20 minutes